Lessons learned from pandemic: Work From Home

 Working from home (WFH) or remote-work has been known only as exceptional practice in the workplace until the COVID-19 pandemic shifted the attitude significantly.
 From the point of view of employees, remote work is often associated with the perceived increase of job satisfaction, for example by working from any location around the world (freelancers), by having an individual work environment, or by having more trustful relationships inside the company.
 From the point of view of management, remote employees bring great managerial issues like loss of control.
 Today top management is still skeptical about remote workers because they question the ability of their staff to handle remote infrastructure, take responsibility for confidential data, solve any situation independently and manage their time or work properly without supervision.
 But the latest developments in the Surveillance economy bring fresh solutions.
 Properly selected “Security as a Service” tools (SECaaS or SaaS) are able to cover distributed end-points into a single virtual dashboard, capture new kinds of productivity data, and thus allows better control and decision-making over a remote workforce.

-Rapid increase of remote workers.
+The rapid increase of remote workers.

-Business need to take action.
+Businesses need to take action.

 Measure how remote employees spent their work time at home.

 References: How Covid-19 contributes to a long-term boost in remote working.
 Deloitte.2020.
-“Future of Remote Work: Lessons Learned from Working from Home”.
+“Future of Remote Work: Lessons Learned from working from Home”.
 Darja Šmite and Eriks Klotins.
 BTH.
 2020.
 “How do Agile Software Startups deal with uncertainties by Covid-19 pandemic?”.
 Rafael da Camara, Marcelo Marinho, Suzana Sampaio, Saulo Cadete.
 2020.
 Book “Surveillance and Democracy in Europe: Courting Controversy?
 (Routledge Studies in Surveillance)” by Kirstie Ball, William Webster.
 2018.